int128/hide-comment-action/README.md

 - The author of comment is one of `authors`
 - The comment is not hidden

-It hides all comments created by `github-actions` by default.
+It hides all comment(s) created by `github-actions` by default.

+It hides comment(s) only if triggered on a pull request event.

 ## Inputs